 The standard stripper has been designed to work for most applications.
 For other applications, such as stripping small channel, a special stripper may have to be fabricated.
 The important consideration is to keep material level while stripping.
 When punching thin strap iron, the material will tend to draw up into the stripper.
-To prevent this, a plate that can be attached to the bottom of the stripper, to reduce the size of the opening, is provided with the machine.
+To prevent this, a plate that bolts to the bottom of the stripper, is supplied.
 This type of stripper will also allow you to punch in the corners of material.
 There is an oversize stripper available for oversize punching applications.